strangetom/ingredient-parser/docs/source/guide/postprocessing.rst

 Identifying and handling this pattern of QTY and UNIT labels is done by the :func:`PostProcessor._sizable_unit_pattern()` function.

 A second case is where the full amount is made up of more than one quantity-unit pair.
 This is particularly common with US customary units such as pounds and ounces, or pints and fluid ounces.
-In these cases, a :class:`CompositeIngredientAmount <ingredient_parser.postprocess.dataclasses.CompositeIngredientAmount>` is returned.
+In these cases, a :class:`CompositeIngredientAmount <ingredient_parser.dataclasses.CompositeIngredientAmount>` is returned.
 For example

 .. code:: python